4 Popular Handoff Communication Tools for Nurses

 Engage in Active Communication

-Maintain eye contact and use verbal cues in healthcare to show engagement and importance.
-Invite the receiving nurse to ask clarifying questions to ensure understanding.
+Maintain eye contact and use verbal cues in healthcare to show engagement.
+Invite the receiving nurse to ask clarifying questions.

 Verify Understanding